Skip to main contentSkip to search barSkip to navigationSkip to footer

 The study programme

-In the studio, in project work and in the context of exhibitions students gradually develop their own artistic language and handwriting.
-The study course demands a high degree of self-initiative.
+Studying Fine Arts fosters the develop of a distinct, individual artistic position.
+In the studio, in workshops, in project work and in the context of exhibitions students gradually develop their own artistic language.
+The study programme demands a high degree of self-initiative.
 Studying art means becoming familiar with art.
 Artists are pioneers who seek to link up apparently disparate worlds in new ways and by new means.
 They redefine the language of traditional media, materials and technologies by creating artworks, developing concepts, writing essays, exploring archives and choreographing bodies in space.
-Artists are captivated by the never-ending task of experiencing and representing what we call reality in new ways.
-In the studio, in project work and in the context of exhibitions students gradually develop their own artistic language and handwriting.
-The study course demands a high degree of self-initiative.
-Studying art means becoming familiar with art.
-Artists are pioneers who seek to link up apparently disparate worlds in new ways and by new means.
-They redefine the language of traditional media, materials and technologies by creating artworks, developing concepts, writing essays, exploring archives and choreographing bodies in space.
-Artists are captivated by the never-ending task of experiencing and representing what we call reality in new ways.
+Artists are interested in the never-ending task of experiencing and representing what we call reality in new ways.

 Study structure